chell22m/Electricity4All-Challenge/README.md

 (a) description of the code

-This solution uses the Locality-Sensitive Hashing for Finding Nearest Neighbors Algorithm to solve the problem.
+This solution uses the Hashing for Finding Nearest Neighbors Algorithm to solve the problem.

 (b) instructions on how the program works and how to use it: